utkuerkin/Trustless-Team-Audit-Splitter/README.md

-# Trustless Team Audit Splitter
+# Trustless Team Audit Splitter v1

 A trustless smart contract system for managing and distributing audit team revenues.
 This contract enables automatic and transparent distribution of payments based on team member shares.

 ## Features

 - 🔒 Trustless revenue distribution
-- 👥 Democratic share management through voting
 - 📊 Transparent payment tracking and history
-- 🗳️ On-chain governance for team changes
 - 💰 Support for any ERC20 token payments

 ## Overview

-The TTAS contract provides:
+The TTASv1 contract provides:
 - Automatic payment splitting based on member shares
-- Democratic governance for adding members and updating shares
 - Historical payment tracking
 - Multi-token support
-- Share-based voting power

 ## Security

 This project is provided as is.
-While care has been taken to ensure security, please perform your own audits and due diligence before using in production.
+While care has been taken to ensure security, please perform your own audits and due diligence before use.

 ## Contributing